karsov/llama-index-mariadb-vector-store-demo/README.md

 # If you want to use the LLM query engine on top of the vector search, use the following command
 python demo.py --use-llm

-# To explore the table used as the backend of the vector store
+# To explore the MariaDB table used as the backend of the vector store
-mariadb -h 127.0.0.1 -u root -p test
+mariadb -h 127.0.0.1 -u root -ptest test
 ```

 ### Clean up